-- Ensure any banking is kept securely in the safe until deposited with the bank. - Ensure that any in-country fundraising is correctly recorded in the fundraising - and accounting systems AD/CD/RDs and finance staff. - Follow grant management guidelines.
+- Ensure any banking's are kept securely in the safe until deposited with the bank. - Ensure that any in-country fundraising is correctly recorded in the fundraising and accounting systems AD/CD/RDs and Finance staff. - Follow grant management guidelines.

-Accept in-country fundraising before ensuring this does not break the terms of registration and before discussing with the RO, relevant funding team and DGLA.
+• Accept in-country fundraising before ensuring this does not break the terms of registration and before discussing with the RO, relevant funding team and DGLA.

-6. Treasury management
+6. Treasury Management